 Immersive exhibitions in Manchester

-11. Turn It Up: The Power of Music, Science and Industry Museum
+10. Turn It Up: The Power of Music, Museum of Science and Industry

-The Science and Industry Museum in Manchester is opening a world-first immersive exhibition exploring the science of music’s mysterious hold over us and how it drives us to create, perform, feel and share.
+Manchester’s Museum of Science and Industry has opened a world-first immersive exhibition exploring the science of music’s mysterious hold over us and how it drives us to create, perform, feel and share.
 Through specially commissioned interactive and immersive installations, personal stories, musical tracks, dance and music-making opportunities, never-before-seen musical inventions, first-hand accounts from renowned musicians, artwork, cutting-edge research and unique instruments – discover the science behind music and what the future holds for melody making.